THE BEGINNING OF JESUS’ SIGNS

 Having found Jesus, they said to Him, “Rabbi, when did You come here?”
 Jesus answered them and said, “Most assuredly, I say to you, you seek Me, not because you saw the signs, but because you ate of the loaves and were filled.”
 (John 6:25-26 NKJV).

-According to the Lord Jesus, although this people received, experienced and enjoyed the miracle He performed, yet they missed what the miracle was intended to reveal to them.
+According to the Lord Jesus, although these people received, experienced, and enjoyed the miracle He performed, they missed what the miracle was intended to reveal to them.
 They saw the actual miraculous work Jesus performed, but they didn’t see the revelation of Jesus behind it.

 Regrettably, many believers today are just like them.
 All they care about are the miracles and not the spiritual significances behind them!

 After His baptism, the first public miracle performed by the Lord Jesus was at a wedding in Cana of Galilee, where He miraculously turned water into wine.

 John puts it this way, “This beginning of signs Jesus did in Cana of Galilee, and manifested His glory; and His disciples believed in Him.”
 (John 2:11 NKJV).

 John wanted us to know that this miraculous work of Jesus was a sign, the first of Jesus’ signs.
 As a sign, it was intended to unveil and convey something spiritual and more significant than the actual miracle.

 The understanding of what Jesus intended to reveal to us about Himself through His miracle is of greater significance than the actual miracle itself.
 Therefore, let us look beyond the actual sign to see and understand its spiritual implications.